mtumilowicz/reports/README.md

 <a name="pdf"></a>
 PDF
 ---
-* PdfCellBuilder: CellBackgroundColor, CellBorder, CellDefaults, CellText
+* _PdfCellBuilder: CellBackgroundColor, CellBorder, CellDefaults,
-* ImageBuilder
-* PdfFontsContainer
-* PdfFontsFactory
-* AbstractDocumentWriter
-* InsertablePdfImage
-* InsertablePdfTable
+CellText_ - facilitates composing of pdf cells by chaining methods and handling basic features (e.x. borders)
+* _ImageBuilder_ - facilitates inserting images into pdf by setting size and position in one go
+* _PdfFontsContainer_ - it is actually a map containing fonts (cache);
+* _PdfFontsContainer_ - produces embedded fonts in encoding Cp1250
+* _AbstractPdfWriter_ - base class used in pdf file generation
+* _InsertablePdfImage_ - interface used for inserting images
+* _InsertablePdfTable_ - base class used in building tables (inserted into pdf)

 <a name="xls"></a>
 XLS